umputun/reproxy/README.md

 - `/ping` responds with `pong` and indicates what reproxy up and running
 - `/health` returns `200 OK` status if all destination servers responded to their ping request with `200` or `417 Expectation Failed` if any of servers responded with non-200 code.
 It also returns json body with details about passed/failed services.

+In addition to the controllers above, reproxy supports optional live health checks.
+In this case (in enabled), each destination checked for ping response periodically and excluded from the destination routes if failed.
+It is possible to return multiple identical destinations from the same or various providers, and the passed picked.
+If numerous matches were discovered and passed - the final one picked randomly.
+To turn live health check on, user should set `--health-check.enabled` (or env `HEALTH_CHECK_ENABLED=true`).
+To customize checking interval `--health-check.interval=` can be used.

 ## Management API

 Optional, can be turned on with `--mgmt.enabled`.
 Exposes 2 endpoints on `mgmt.listen` (address:port):